xavriley/sonic-pi-docker/README.md

 ## Rationale

-I'm looking to get Docker working so that we can have a way to run sandboxed Sonic Pi code on a server for recording Gists in a sandbox and the like.
+With Docker we have a way to run sandboxed
+Sonic Pi code on a server for recording Gists in a sandbox and the like.
 It would also help in some development situations, mainly to test against a similar distro to Raspbian but on a faster machine than the RPi.